mangini/gdocs2md/README.md

 ## Interpreted formats
+  * *NEW*: Numbered lists are converted correctly now, including nested lists
   * *NEW*: images are correctly extracted and sent as attachments
   * *NEW*: Table of contents is replaced by `[[TOC]]`
   * paragraphs are separated by two newlines